-Unfortunately there are bound to be hiccups when working with customers and selling consumer goods.
-Know that you are not alone!
+Unfortunately, there are bound to be hiccups when working with customers and selling consumer goods.
+Just know that you are not alone!

 So now that your buyer opens a case against you on Poshmark, the first step is to take a deep breath.
 It is important to not hastily respond if you are feeling overly emotional (angry, upset, bitter) about the case.